edgedb/easy-edgedb/chapter18/index.md

 Inside a trigger we get access to the old object using `__old__` and the new object using `__new__`, though this depends on the operation.
 For example, when you `delete` there is no `__new__` object to access, nor is there an `__old__` object to access when doing an `insert`.

 And now back to our `Account` type.
 To keep a minimal amount of information after a user's account is deleted, we can create a new type that holds this information.
 We can call this type `MinimalUserInfo`, because it will only hold their username and the `PC` objects they made.
 None of this information can be used to track down a person in real life so it is safe to hold, and at the same time it is enough information for us to restore an account.
-(Perhaps we will hold on to `PC` objects for 30 days or so in case a user changes their mind)
+(Perhaps we will hold on to `PC` objects for 30 days or so in case a user changes their mind.)

 The `MinimalUserInfo` type is pretty simple, just a person's `username`, the `PC`s that they own, and an `int16` to hold a random number.